leerobertdyer/wabs/README.md

 - Allow multiple people to collab on a single song
 - Show multiple versions of collab lyrics/titles/etc allow original poster to choose from them
 - add function to move background pic around
+- build out a "previous months winners" page accesible from scoreboard that lists out previous months score and breaks down how points where made